Liphium/website/content/en/docs/town-setup/docker.md

 So you want to make your own town, eh?
 Well **if you've never touched a server you probably shouldn't attempt this** as servers (especially with Linux) are not a newbie-friendly environment.
 But with that out of the way or if you're seeking a challenge, let's get a fresh new town onto your server!

-**WARNING: This guide is not yet complete and may contain errors or mistakes.
-If you run into anything that doesn't work or have questions, make sure to contact me at julian(at)liphium.com!**

 ### This guide is incomplete

 Because I'm kind of short on time right now, I've not been able to write a full guide on how to install all of Liphium _quite yet_.
 With this guide you'll get all of the chatting functionality Liphium offers, but **Spaces (audio and video calls) are missing** from this installation.
 Installing Spaces can be quite a chore, so we'll not get into it today.
 But I'll link all the nessecary resources to get you there at the end, so you _could_ attempt to install Liphium that way, but I **wouldn't recommend trying it**.